Interactive Learning Pages

 Axure

-To develop an interactive learning page concept suitable for students from 5th grade to higher education, serving as an additional learning resource without replacing the current explanation pages.
+Design an interactive learning page model that enhances comprehension and engagement for students from 5th grade through higher education, while complementing the existing static explanation pages.

-The current explanation page described as “flat” and “not engaging”.
+The traditional explanation page described as “flat” and “not engaging”.

 Content Design